fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/ia-tpp.md

 Congress could vote on the TPP within a matter of weeks, and they’ll be watching closely how the public reacts to these companies’ statement.

 If enough of us speak out, we can get these companies to drop their support for this dangerous agreement, and stand up for the rights of their users and the future of the Internet we all love. **Please sign the petition and share this widely right now.**

+The following companies are members of the Internet Association, who issued the statement in support of the TPP:

 - ![](https://internetassociation.org/wp-content/uploads/2013/06/airbnbnew.png)
 - ![](https://internetassociation.org/wp-content/uploads/2012/09/MemberLogos_220x100_0014_amazon.jpg)